markholloway/markholloway.github.io/_posts/2019-03-16-twilio-lookup-api.md

 ## Using Lookup

-To immediately see Lookup in action log in to the Twilio console and on the left side of the screen select Lookup.
+To immediately see Lookup in action for Disney World's number `4079395277` log in to the Twilio console and on the left side of the screen select Lookup.
 If you do not see Lookup click on the three `...` on the bottom left bar.
-Using Lookup in console is handy for demonstration purposes or manually performing a lookup request, such as the Disney World phone number in Orlando, Florida.
+Using Lookup in console is handy for demonstration purposes or manually performing a lookup request.

 ![]({{ site.baseurl }}/blog/assets/2019-03-16/lookup-console.png)